Custom Subdomain

 You can change your custom subdomain, which will change the URLs used to access your Files.com site.
 When you change your custom subdomain, you will be logged out and returned to the new subdomain login page to log in again.

 If you have embedded your old subdomain URL into any scripts, programs, or system configurations, then you'll also need to update those to point to your new subdomain.
 This includes any use of our SDKs or APIs.
+If you preserve your old subdomain, those connections will continue to work via redirect, but we recommend updating them to use the new subdomain.

 Changing Your Subdomain with Active SSO Integrations

 Changing your subdomain does not impact or cause downtime for your Single Sign-On (SSO) integrations.
-No changes are required on your IdP side unless you've entered a value for the optional Relay Status URL field, which should be updated to match your new subdomain.
+No changes are required on your IdP side unless you've entered a value for the optional Relay Status URL field, which must be updated to match your new subdomain.